erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

 As we said, the primary workflow uses APIs which we have already introduced.
 There are however some other APIs which might be useful during this stage:

- * **Courses API** - implemented by the *receiving* institution, it allows to verify if a course by the given ID exists, and - in some cases - if it has been confirmed that it will be conducted during the next academic term.
+ * **[Courses API][courses-api]** -  implemented by the *receiving*
+   institution, it allows to verify if a course by the given ID exists, and - in some cases - if it has been confirmed that it will be conducted during the next academic term. 

    Please note, that implementing Courses API is **optional** in the EWP Mobility process - Learning Agreements *can* be filled out without the